-- Both constitute Notifiable Events the Chair is responsible for ensuring that the required making the notification is made and for reporting compliance to the Management Committee.
-The Chairperson and must have access to the necessary support and assistance from another senior staff member to information and resources to fulfil their responsibilities effectively e.g. access to the SHR portal. - The clarity about responsibility is contained within the protocol (Appendix 2) - this will give the Management Committee confidence that, in the absence of the senior officer, the key responsibilities of the role continue to be fulfilled.
+- Both constitute Notifiable Events the Chair is responsible for ensuring that the required notification is made and for reporting compliance to the Management Committee.
+The Chairperson must have access to the necessary support and assistance from another senior staff member to fulfil their responsibilities effectively e.g. access to the SHR portal. - The clarity about responsibility is contained within the protocol (Appendix 2) this will give the Management Committee confidence that, in the absence of the senior officer, the key responsibilities of the role continue to be fulfilled.